JustAn0therDev/black-marlin/README.md

 ## Why does it have a REST API interface?
-The interface was created with easy development in mind, instead of having to use some sort of third-party library or framework.
-Meaning your own libary can be written by hand easily and in no-time, no different from connecting to any other external REST API in your application.
+The interface was created with easy development in mind, instead of having to use some sort of third-party library or framework; meaning its no different from making requests to a REST API in your program.

-So any other language or implementation can use the program for caching its data without having to worry about maintaining connections or reading the standard output of other processes.
+Any other program can cache its data without having to worry about its own available space in memory (if running on another host), maintaining connections or manually reading the output of other processes.
-This also allows servers in an architeture that uses Load Balancing to share keys as they want with a fast, easy access to the same cache.
+This also allows servers in an architecture that uses Load Balancing to share keys as they want with a fast, easy access to the same cache.

 ## Features: